 When either a mezzanine loan or preferred equity is present, we and the mortgage lender require an intercreditor agreement with the mezzanine lender or the holder of the preferred equity.
-In the case of a mezzanine loan, the intercreditor agreement restricts the ability of the mezzanine lender to (i) transfer the mezzanine loan or a controlling interest in the mezzanine loan, (ii) transfer a controlling interest in itself, or (iii) exercise its remedies upon a default under the mezzanine loan.
+In the case of a mezzanine loan, the intercreditor agreement requires cash flow from the mortgaged property to be used first for all payments due under the mortgage loan including debt service, repairs and reserves.
+Moreover, it restricts the ability of the mezzanine lender to (i) transfer the mezzanine loan or a controlling interest in the mezzanine loan, (ii) transfer a controlling interest in itself, or (iii) exercise its remedies upon a default under the mezzanine loan.
 The intercreditor agreement also imposes certain limitations on the mezzanine lender's right to cure a default under the mortgage loan.
 Where there is preferred equity, the intercreditor agreement restricts the ability of the holder of the preferred equity to transfer a controlling interest in itself or in the mortgage borrower.
 In some cases, in lieu of an intercreditor agreement, the mortgage lender may place these restrictions on the holder of the preferred equity in a loan agreement that is entered into between the mortgage lender and the mortgage borrower and that is acknowledged by the holder of the preferred equity.

 We may participate in a variety of arrangements that involve mezzanine debt.
 In one arrangement, we have invested, as a passive, limited liability investor in a limited partnership or a limited liability company (a "fund") in which an unaffiliated third-party investor has operational and managerial control.
-This fund makes mezzanine loans, some of which may be made to the equity owners of a mortgage borrower obligated on a loan that is then held, or may in the future be held, in an MBS trust.
+This fund makes mezzanine loans, some of which may be made to the equity owners of a mortgage borrower obligated on a mortgage loan that is then held, or may in the future be held, in an MBS trust.

 In another arrangement, a DUS lender makes a mezzanine loan to the equity owners of a mortgage borrower at the same time that it makes a DUS mortgage loan to the mortgage borrower.
 The DUS lender then transfers the mortgage loan to us in exchange for cash or an MBS and transfers the mezzanine loan to us for cash.
-We immediately sell the mezzanine loan to an unaffiliated thirdparty mezzanine investor.
-Under this arrangement, we may be required to repurchase the mezzanine loan if both we and the mezzanine lender determine that the mezzanine loan was not underwritten in accordance with certain pre-approved underwriting standards.
-Our obligation to repurchase the mezzanine loan is in effect for only a limited period after the mezzanine loan has been sold to the mezzanine lender.
-If we repurchase the mezzanine loan and the mezzanine borrower then defaults, we may foreclose on the equity interests in the mortgage borrower; we will then become the owner of the equity interests in the mortgage borrower.
-We also permit approved DUS lenders and DUS lender affiliates to make mezzanine loans to the equity owners of a mortgage borrower at the same time the DUS lender makes a DUS mortgage loan to the mortgage borrower.
+We immediately sell the mezzanine loan to an unaffiliated third-party mezzanine investor.
+Under this arrangement, we may be required to purchase the mezzanine loan if both we and the mezzanine lender determine that the mezzanine loan was not underwritten in accordance with certain pre-approved underwriting standards.
+Our obligation to purchase the mezzanine loan is in effect for only a limited period after the mezzanine loan has been sold to the mezzanine lender.
+If we purchase the mezzanine loan and the mezzanine borrower then defaults, we may foreclose on the equity interests in the mortgage borrower; we will then become the owner of the equity interests in the mortgage borrower.
+We also permit approved DUS lenders, DUS lender affiliates and other third parties to make mezzanine loans to the equity owners of a mortgage borrower at the same time the DUS lender makes a DUS mortgage loan to the mortgage borrower.
 Certain of these and other arrangements may cause conflicts of interest.
-See "RISK FACTORS-YIELD AND PREPAY-MENT FACTORS-Additional Collateral and Subordinated Financing; Equity Interests and Mezzanine Financing-If we own or acquire an equity interest in the owner of a mortgaged property securing a loan in the pool backing your certificates, there may be a conflict of interest with respect to the property" in this prospectus.
+See "RISK FACTORS-YIELD AND PREPAYMENT FACTORS-Subordinated Financing and Additional Collateral; Mezzanine Financing and Equity Interests" in this prospectus.